 Back To The Topic Of Discussion

-Surely the Day will begin at nighttime long before the Day dawns (2 Pet.
+Again, surely the Day will begin at nighttime long before the Day dawns (2 Pet.
 1:19).
 In fact, this is one reason why Christ related the time of His initial coming to that of nighttime, and this, by quoting the four Roman guard watches of the summer night (Mark 13:34-35).
 Yes, prior to the Day's dawning, it will become eerily dark in this world.
 No wonder, Jesus said, "the night cometh that no man can work"!
-Surely Christ at the Second Coming, after the seven-year Tribulation (the Bright and Morning Star), will be the first light after the night!
 Thus, the watches of the night in the Tribulation also encompass the meaning of biblical watching.

 Here is the whole Rapture Passage in question, without chapter divisions, in its original form:

-As anyone can see, the context includes the coming Night of the Day of the Lord, wherein Christians are to watch for Christ's Thief Like Coming (see also Luke 12:39; Rev. 3:3, 16:15), which is not a pre-night or pre-trib return.
-According to the Parable of the Wise & Foolish Virgins, multitudes of saved carnal Christians will know the results of the Lord's initial return as a thief-like coming in That Night (Again, Midnight's Cry is the beginning of the Tribulation and the Day of the Lord.), and again, the foolish will be left behind while experiencing a closed door (The exception being new born babes in Christ).
+As can easily be seen, the context includes the coming Night of the Day of the Lord, wherein Christians are to watch for Christ's Thief Like Coming (see also Luke 12:39; Rev. 3:3, 16:15), which is not a pre-night or pre-trib return.
+According to the Parable of the Wise & Foolish Virgins, multitudes of saved carnal Christians will know the results of the Lord's initial return as a thief like coming in That Night (Again, Midnight's Cry is the beginning of the Tribulation and the Day of the Lord.), and again, the foolish will be left behind while experiencing a closed door (The exception being new born babes in Christ).
 If this parable was the only source for such a belief, we could easily discard the left behind scenario.
 Yet, this is not the case.
 Surprisingly, much Scripture in the New Testament also teaches this truth, that is, saved Christians who routinely live after the flesh will be left behind to enter the Great Tribulation (latter half) period of the Tribulation (Matt.
 19:30).
-Of course, not to worry, for the most part these will eventually repent and be redeemed.
-No doubt, they will hunger and thirst no more, attending the Wedding Feast as the Great Multitude (Rev. 7:9-17).
+Of course, not to worry, for the most part these will eventually be redeemed and will also attend the Wedding Feast as the Great Multitude (Rev. 7:9-17).

 Centered on the important fact that not all Christians will watch and keep their garments, this work makes plain Christ’s initial return, which again is not an at-once automatic Rapture.
 Indeed, Sardis' letter is not descriptive of Second Coming Only Theology, nor is their letter descriptive of an at-once pre-Tribulation Rapture (pre-night).
 Once again, neither of these teachings fully incorporate the New Testament command to watch and keep our garments in That Night, which again is to use agape love.

 Of particular interest, left behind Christians will await Christ's Closed Door Return from the Wedding Feast when Christ collects His remainder Bride (Luke 12:36!) in the Great Tribulation (Rev. 7:9-17).
 Note: If you should read this cited passage in Revelation 7, keep in mind that only the Body of Christ can go to Heaven.
-By the way, because Luke 12:36 doesn't match what they know or think, Bible scholars have labeled this single literal Scripture as parabolic, regardless of the fact that its surrounding verses are literal as literal gets.
+By the way, because Luke 12:36 doesn't match what they know or think, Bible scholars have labeled this single literal Scripture as parabolic, regardless of the fact that it is surround by verses that are as literal as literal gets.
 Thus, in their view, Luke 12:36 is meaningless—which completely negates the actual return of Christ from the Wedding Feast for the foolish: a Closed Door Return.
 Indeed, immediately after the Bride has made herself ready in the book of Revelation: ". . . .
 Blessed are they who are called to the Marriage Supper of the Lamb. . . ."
-(Rev. 19:7, 9), which calling is directed to the foolish.
+(Rev. 19:7, 9).

 Now the reason scholars refer to Luke 12:36 as parabolic, is because they've never seen or imagined another scriptural witness stating this return from the Wedding Feast.
 Contrary to that assumption, we find other parabolic and non-parabolic witnesses of Scripture to this very same effect.
 And this just happens to be the case of the closed door in question.
 Although the door isn't literal, Who can deny that it won't have literal effects (Matt.
 24:33, 25:10; James 5:9; Rev. 3:8, 10, 11, 20)?
 Thus, in Luke 12:36, where the Scripture outright states that there is a return of Christ from the Wedding Feast, it means exactly that—because the language there, not to mention the surrounding language, again, is literal as literal gets—it is a dire warning.
 For the record, upon the Second Coming there will be no need for knocking, or for doors to open!

 Here at Midnight Ministries we don't think prophecy teaches an at-once redemption, whether it is the pre-trib Rapture, or the Second Coming.
 Of course, such a statement might sound silly to some, but not to those who are open to the preponderance of the evidence.
 For these will easily find that the Bridegroom Return of Christ is extremely self-evident in prophecy.
 Surely two Christians early in the seven-year Tribulation Night shall be in the same bed—one shall be taken and the other left (Judgment begins with the household of faith, not with the wicked of the world.).
-The left behind Christian, especially the unrepentant of Thyatira (Rev. 2:22), will enter the Great Tribulation period (the latter half of the seven-year Tribulation) and await our Lord's Closed Door Return (Luke 12:36; James 5:9; Rev. 3:3, 20, 7:13-14); while prepared Christians will have entered Heaven through Christ's earlier Open Door Bridegroom Return (Matt.
+Again, the left behind Christian, especially the unrepentant of Thyatira (Rev. 2:22), will enter the Great Tribulation period (again, the latter half of the seven-year Tribulation) and await our Lord's Closed Door Return (Luke 12:36; James 5:9; Rev. 3:3, 20, 7:13-14); while prepared Christians will have entered Heaven through Christ's earlier Open Door Bridegroom Return (Matt.
 25:10; Rev. 3:8).
-By the way, the mention of these prophetic doors in the New Testament, in the connection of Christ's coming, always reflect the idea of a surprise, Jewish, nighttime, bridegroom return.

 Here lies yet another at-once redemption prophecy problem: Jesus said, ". . .
 Nevertheless when the Son of man returns, shall he find faith on the earth?"
 Christian after Christian, educated and not so educated, teach the at-once automatic Rapture of the entire Church.
 Is this a correct prophecy teaching?
 A correct understanding?
 Will the entire Church really be ready long before the Second Coming?
 Are all Christians that committed to Christ in a faith that works by agape love relationship?
 No Christian left behind?
 Will the Son of man find THAT MUCH faith upon His initial return, especially since the Scripture teaches that He won't?